Babbitt (noun)

 bread and circuses (political figure of speech)

 A diet of entertainment or political policies on which the masses are fed to keep them happy and docile.
-(OD)
+(NOA)

 From the Latin: panem et circenses.